Absurd (band)

-Band history
+History

 1992: Formation

 The band was founded in Sondershausen by Hendrik Möbus (also known as Randall Flagg, Jarl Flagg Nidhögg and JFN) and Sebastian Schauseil (Dark Mark Doom) in 1992, with a third member, Damien Thorn, joining at a later stage who was later replaced by Andreas Kirchner (C.H.
 Surt).

 1993: Murder of Sandro Beyer

 The band achieved infamy because its original members (not in the band since 1999) murdered Sandro Beyer, a 15-year-old boy, in 1993.
-The canonical motive is that Beyer was privy to an illicit relationship of Schauseil's with a married woman, and had been spreading rumours about this and other activities of the band.
+The canonical motive is that Beyer was privy to an illicit relationship of Schauseil's with a married woman (who was Beyer's teacher in an evangelical Christian church) and had been spreading rumours about this and other activities of the band.
 On 29 April in Sondershausen, the then-17-year-old band members Möbus, Schauseil, and Kirchner enticed Beyer to a meeting, and strangled him there with an electrical cord.
+(Note: Möbus claims it was Schauseil and Kirchner who strangled him and it's stated in the court's report.)
 Kirchner, in a now-infamous quotation, was reported as saying: "Oh, shit—now I've completely ruined my life."
-Schauseil claimed to have heard a voice in his head saying the nonsensical phrase "Kuster Maier", which he interpreted as "Töte Beyer" ("Kill Beyer").
+Schauseil claimed to have heard a voice in his head saying the nonsensical phrase "Küster Maier", which he interpreted as "Töte Beyer" ("Kill Beyer").